AshishSharma303/ACI-attdemo/ACI-secretmgmt/secret-mount/readme.md

 ## Prerequisites
 > 1. Use Azure cloud PowerShell or though local machine connected to the azure subscription to run below AZ cli commands.
-> 2. Create a Key Vault and add two secrets  e.g. username and password
-> 3. Define the variables inputs for the POC, these values can be changed however it may require minon PS code chanegs.
+> 2. Update the values for below variables as required
 ```
 rg="aci-rg01"
 vnetname="aci-vnet01"